DOI-USGS/asc-public-docs/docs/how-to-guides/image-processing/bundle-adjustment-in-isis.md

 This tutorial assumes that the user has access to ISIS command line utilities and an ISISDATA area.

 ## Step 1: Creating an Image List
 Bundle adjusment inherently requires multiple observations, and ISIS expects these observations to be in the form of a line-separated text file (.lis) in which each line contains the name of a .cub file.
-Assuming that all .cub files are present in the current directory, one convenient means of scraping these .cub files into a .lis file is with:
+Assuming that all .cub files are present in the current directory, one convenient means of scraping the full paths of the .cub files into a .lis file is with:

 ```console
 ls -d -1 "$PWD/"*.cub > image_list.lis